 Customer Reviews

 Assault Fitness as a whole has overwhelmingly positive customer reviews.
-The AssaultBike Classic in particular boasts a 4.8 out of 5 rating on Amazon, while the Pro has an average rating of 4.4 out of 5 stars and the Elite has an average rating of 4.4 out of 5 stars on Amazon.
+The AssaultBike Classic, in particular, boasts a 4.8 out of 5 rating on Amazon.
+The Pro has an average rating of 4.4 out of 5 stars, and the Elite has an average rating of 4.4 out of 5 stars on Amazon.
 Most reviews praise the bikes for having a sturdy build quality and providing a great workout.

 Some negative reviews call out poor customer service from Assault Fitness, Rogue, or Amazon, but other negative reviews seem to be the result of a lack of research.
 For example, a couple of reviews state the bike is too loud.
 Well, it’s a fan bike, and there is plenty of information online about the noise level of air bikes.